microsoft/ignite-learning-paths-training-aiml/README.md

 ## Become a Trained Presenter

 You don't need anything to present this content, it's all there to be used.
-However, by becoming a *Trained Presenter* the scalable content team will recognize you as tell. *Trained Presenter* see their contact information (name, picture, website) in the bottom of each session.
+However, by becoming a *Trained Presenter* the scalable content team will recognize you as well. *Trained Presenter* see their contact information (name, picture, website) in the bottom of each session.

 To become a *Trained Presenter*, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
 In your email please include:

 - Complete name:
-- The code of this presentation: \<Session Code (ex:apps10)\>
+- The code of this presentation: \<Session Code (ex:APPS10)\>
-- Link (ex: unlisted YouTube video) to a video of you presenting (~10 minutes).
+- Link to an unlisted YouTube video of you presenting around 10 minutes of the content for this specific session.

-> It doesn't need to be this content, the important is to show your presenter skills

 ## Legal Notices